Mike Singletary: College career

-Singletary attended college at Baylor University in Waco, Texas.
-As a linebacker at Baylor, Singletary earned All-America honors in both junior (1979) and senior (1980) years, where he averaged 15 tackles per game and established a team record with 232 tackles in 1978, including 35 in a game against the University of Houston.
+Mike Singletary attended college at Baylor University in Waco, Texas.
+As a linebacker at Baylor, Singletary earned All-American honors in both junior (1979) and senior (1980) years, where he averaged 15 tackles per game and established a team record with 232 tackles in 1978, including 35 in a game against the University of Houston.
 During Singletary's senior season of 1980, Baylor won 10 games, marking the first time in school history that had been accomplished.

 Singletary is the only college junior to be selected to the All-Southwest Conference Team of the 1970s.
 Singletary is a two-time recipient of the Davey O'Brien Memorial Trophy, which at the time was awarded to the most outstanding player among those playing in the southwestern United States and had yet to become the quarterback-centric award it is today.
 Singletary lettered four years.
 He had 97 tackles as a freshman, 232 (a school record) as a sophomore, then 188 and 145.
 The total, 662, set a school record.
 In 1978, he had 35 tackles in a game against Arkansas, 31 against Ohio State.
 He was all- Southwest Conference three years and All-America two years.
 In 1979 and 1980, he won the Davey O'Brien Award, given to the outstanding player in the Southwest.
 (The award has since been changed to a national quarterback trophy.)

 Professional career

-At 6 ft, 230 lb, Singletary became a starting linebacker in the Chicago Bears defense in the seventh game of his rookie season (1981).
+At 6 ft, 230 lb, Singletary became a starting linebacker in the Chicago Bears defense in the eighth game of his rookie season (1981).
 In a game against the Kansas City Chiefs, his third as a starter, Singletary gave a remarkable defensive performance, recording 10 tackles and forcing a fumble.
 He was a nearly unanimous all-rookie selection.
 Singletary started 172 games for the Bears during his 12-year career, the second-most in club history.
 An intense player, he finished as the Bears' first- or second-leading tackler each of his last 11 seasons.
 He amassed an impressive 1,488 career tackles, 885 of which were solo efforts.
 He missed playing just two games, both in 1986.
 He made 7 interceptions and 12 fumble recoveries.

 In a game against the Denver Broncos in 1990 he had a personal-best performance when he recorded 10 solo tackles and 10 assists.
 Selected to play in a team record 10 Pro Bowls, Singletary was All-Pro eight times, and All-NFC every year from 1983 to 1991.

 He led the Bears to a 15–1 season in 1985.
 The "46" defense invented by Buddy Ryan allowed Singletary to be unblocked on virtually every play.
 That season, he recorded 109 solo tackles (52 assists), 3 sacks, 1 interception, 3 fumble recoveries, 1 forced fumble, and 10 defended passes.
 He won the NFL Defensive Player of the Year, and led a defense that was ranked 1st overall (1st against the rush; 3rd against the pass).